FlandreDaisuki/winkblue/README.md

 ## Limitation

-1. if you reuse the same element instance, the callback will not be triggered.
+1. if you reuse the same element instance, the callback will not be triggered unless you set `options.forgetHiddenElement` to `true`

 ## Playground